FEUP-LDTS-2023/project-l02gr01/docs/README.md

 > This section is similar to the previous one but should list the features that are not yet implemented.
 Instead of screenshots you should include GUI mock-ups for the planned features.

 - Limited Visibility: The player can only see the YxY field near himself.
-- Keys: The player must grab all the keys to open the exit door
-- Various monsters: The monsters try to complicate your life
 - Gun for the player: The player may shoot on the monsters.
 But, ammunition is limited: You get 5 bullets for each key grabbed.
 If you don't have bullets, you have to run!
 - Score System: Points are awarded based on speed and the number of keys collected.
 - Leaderboard: The leaderboard is the interface where players can find the scores of the last players and compare their scores